SmBe19/ThunderbirdTodoist/README.md

 Not created by, affiliated with, or supported by Doist.

 ## Installation
-To install the add-on, download the xpi file from [here](https://dl.smeanox.com/thunderbird-todoist-0.3.xpi).
+To install the add-on, visit the [add-on page](https://addons.thunderbird.net/de/thunderbird/addon/thunderbird-todoist/).

+You can also download the xpi file from [here](https://dl.smeanox.com/thunderbird-todoist-0.3.xpi).
 Open the add-ons page in Thunderbird and choose 'install from file'.

 ### Mail-Links
 To support Mail-Links (i.e. direct links from Todoist to open a mail in Thunderbird), you need to register the protocol in the OS.

+Note that the link becomes invalid once the email has been moved to a different folder in Thunderbird.

 ### Linux